bilgino/angularforddd/README.md

 Unless a REST resource is already an aggregate, we would need to stitch the aggregate together for each initial routing event and would need to provide a query API to its internal state.
 Consequently, an application or repository service would provide the public interface to cover all queries to the aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying resource model.
-Unfortunately, this approach would not work, since the creation process of an aggregate on the client-side would result in countless additional HTTP requests (N + 1 Problem).
+Unfortunately, this approach wouldn't work, since the creation process of an aggregate on the client-side would result in countless additional HTTP requests (N + 1 Problem).
 Hence, the aggregate has to be provided by the backend!

 Even in the case of server-side generated aggregates, something seems to be wrong here!
 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data about customers, products or addresses,